echo3Dco/Unity-echo3D-demo-Face-Filter/README.md

 ### 7. Change CustomBehaviour

-Overwrite the exisitng *echoAR/CustomBehaviour.cs* script with the new CustomBehaviour.cs file
+Overwrite the existing *echoAR/CustomBehaviour.cs* script with the new CustomBehaviour.cs file

 ### 8. Run your application